-The organisation, which trains 5,000 health and social care professionals every year in their legal and safeguarding duties, skills and knowledge, needed external approval for its Best Interest Assessor (BIA) course.
-The Masters Level 7 programme (worth 20 postgraduate credits) develops individuals’ knowledge and skills to work with adults who may lack capacity to make decisions for themselves about their care or treatment.
+Bond Solon trains 5,000 health and social care professionals every year in legal and safeguarding duties, skills and knowledge.
+They required external approval for its Best Interest Assessor (BIA) course.
 It is the only BIA qualification, delivered by a training company, approved by the Department of Health and Social Care.
+The Masters Level 7 programme (worth 20 postgraduate credits) develops knowledge and skills to work with adults who may lack capacity to make decisions for themselves about their care or treatment.

 The course can be delivered in-house and comprises of four interactive face-to-face training days, over consecutive days or in two blocks of two days over the course of the same month.
 The initial challenge with the qualification was the short turnaround from completing the course to receiving the award, without hindering the quality of the programme.